urbit/docs/docs/using/messaging.md

 `;set nicks`
 Show nicknames instead of urbit names.
-If no local nickname is set, uses that user's self-set name.
+If no local nickname is set, uses that user's handle.
+If the user has no handle, just the urbit name.

 `;unset nicks`
 Show urbit names instead of nicknames.

-Nicknames longer than 14 character will be truncated in output.
+Nicknames and handles longer than 14 character will be truncated in output.
 Nicknames are strictly local - like the names on entries in a phonebook.

 ### Miscellaneous configuration